 I have to say when I decided to go paleo, I was a little sad that I couldn’t make one of my favorite soups 0f all time — Creamy Coconut Lentil Soup (which happens to be one of the most popular recipes I’ve ever published!).
 Looks like I’m not the only lentil lover out there. 🙂

 Thankfully my diet has relaxed quite a bit over the last year and I’ve incorporated a lot of foods back into my regular diet, including legumes from time to time.
 Hello, lentils!
 So happy to see you again!

 Welcome Back Lentils + a Bring on the Beans Sale!

-Soup and stew has always been my go-to for lentils, but this time I wanted to make a patty of some sort.
-Something that I could eat for a main course, or even a quick snack when needed.
+Soup and stew have always been my go-to for lentils, but this time I wanted to make a patty of some sort.
+Something that I could eat for the main course, or even a quick snack when needed.
 These Roasted Red Pepper and Artichoke Lentil Burgers were born.
 The Cucumber Herb Raita seemed like the perfect accompaniment to this Indian/Mediterranean-inspired meal.